 What will you do if a risk appears?

-If you have already thought of possible scenarios and checked the financial conditions, now you have to think what’s the first decision you will make regarding your event if the risk actually hits in time.
+If you have already considered possible scenarios and checked the financial conditions, you have to think about the first decision you will make regarding your event if the risk hits in time.
 Here are some possible steps that you might consider-

-- Alternative platform: When you find no chance of rescheduling and cancelling, it isn’t an option, try thinking about alternative platforms.
-For example- an online event or hybrid event.
+- Alternative platform: When rescheduling and cancelling are impossible, try considering alternative platforms, such as an online or hybrid event.
 We can take the COVID-19 phase as an example.
 Many events successfully took place on online platforms.
-When things started getting a little normal, we were introduced to hybrid event types where a limited number of guests attended the events.
+When things started getting a little normal, we were introduced to hybrid event types, where a limited number of guests attended the events.

 - Cancel: Cancelling an event is a last resort in event risk management, but it may become necessary in certain circumstances, such as a natural disaster, health pandemic, or security threat.
 Cancelling an event can have significant financial consequences, so it’s essential to consider these carefully before deciding.
 Also, be clear about the refunding conditions and procedures with attendees in case of cancelling the event.